yofabronecoforo/C6ENWS/README.md

 - Spanish (es_ES)
 - French (fr_FR)

+ENWS is compatible with mods that replace the AdvancedSetup, GameSetupLogic, and HostGame Frontend Lua context files.
+See "Conflicts-Frontend-Context" below for details and limitations.

 # Features
 ### Natural Wonders slider
 Provides a slider which allows for control over the number of Natural Wonders that spawn in a game.
 The range of this slider varies with the selected map size, per the table below.